 The Finishing Process

 - The countertop comes flat and sanded to 80 grit.
 You’ll need to use a random orbit sander to finish sand the surface and sides with 120 sand paper.
-Go to 180 grit if your countertop will be used for chopping on.
+Go on up to 180 grit if your countertop will be used for chopping on.

 - If you’ve ordered a top with a decorative edge profile you’ll use the same 120 grit sand paper to hand sand that.
 Take it easy on this as you don’t want to alter the angles of the profile.

 - For this we recommend the Monocoat 2C wood sealer.
-Very easy to do and offers excellent protection.
-Just follow the manufactures application instructions for a great finish.
+Very easy to apply and offers excellent protection.
+Just follow the manufacturer’s application instructions for a great finish.
 Be sure to seal both top and bottom.
 For this type of sealer take the sanding to 250 grit for the top and 120 for the sides.

 - For butcher block countertops designed for chopping, finish with butcher block wax or mineral oil.
 Sanding to 180 grit will give you a smoother finish.
-This is not needed for the Monocoat or polyurethane sealers.